 Our collections are also worldwide in scope with broad representation from the Indian, Pacific, and Antarctic oceans, as well as the Caribbean Sea.
 Included are marine, freshwater, and terrestrial species.
 Ongoing exchange programs with other natural history museums around the world help us build the depth and breadth of the collection.
 The Crustacea Department maintains these priceless collections, continues to add to them as part of our ongoing research programs, and conducts basic research that benefits the museum's educational and exhibit programs as well as the public.

 Research in the Crustacea lab focuses on the systematics, phylogeny, and evolutionary morphology of decapod crustaceans (crabs, shrimps, lobsters, and their relatives), and on their larval development and the use of larval morphology in reconstructing decapod relationships.
 Other areas of research interest include the systematics and distribution of branchiopod crustaceans (fairy shrimp, tadpole shrimp, clam shrimp, and their relatives), peracarids (isopods, amphipods, and their relatives), coral reef biodiversity, and hydrothermal vent communities.

 The collection is available to researchers studying any aspect of Crustacea.

 To request loans, please contact Adam Wall, Collections Manager, at email@example.com.

-Adam’s research focuses on crustacean systematics and isopod phylogeny.
+Adam’s research focuses on developing DNA barcoding and environmental DNA (eDNA) techniques with the goal of revolutionizing how marine biodiversity is studied, as well as studying crustacean systematics and isopod phylogeny.
 He is responsible for overseeing the curation, maintenance, loans, and visitors related to the world's fourth largest collection of Crustacea.